netspooky/golfclub/uefi/bggp4/README.md

 Two important things to know are the Handoff State and Calling Conventions.

 The [x64 Handoff State](https://uefi.org/specs/UEFI/2.10/02_Overview.html#handoff-state-2) is described in 2.3.4.1 in the spec.
-This describes the register state when an application first states, AKA when control is passed to `efi_main()`
+This describes the register state when an application first starts, AKA when control is passed to `efi_main()`

 | register | contents           |
 | -------- | ------------------ |